-✓ Keep unprotected body parts, such as face, eyes and arms as far away as possible from a suspected leak.
-Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries.
+- ✓ Keep unprotected body parts, such as face, eyes and arms as far away as possible from a suspected leak.
+Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries. - ✓ If injured by injected fluid see a doctor immediately.